 Garment manufacturers require a variety of shapes and sizes of fit models in order to fit their garments properly before they are shipped to the consumer.

-A foot model can book jobs with shoe companies, health and beauty products and anywhere else a client requires perfect feet whether it's in print or on film.
+A foot model can book jobs with shoe companies, health and beauty products and anywhere else a client requires perfect feet in print or on film.

-Clients look for well-proportioned body parts and those who can fit sample shoe, glove, and jewelry sizes.
+Clients look for well-proportioned body parts and those who can fit sample shoes, gloves and jewelry sizes.

 Promotional models often book jobs to promote products or services at trade shows, conventions, and live events.

-Promotional models must be very outgoing, friendly and have a good understanding of the client's product because they may be required to talk about the product or answer questions from potential buyers.
+Promotional models must be very outgoing, friendly and have a good understanding of the client's product.
+They may be required to talk about it or answer questions from potential buyers.

-The market for mature models has increased tremendously as the baby boomers enter their later years.
+The market for mature models has increased tremendously as baby boomers enter their later years.

-Mature models are generally 30 years of age and over and work well into their 80's.
+Mature models are generally 30 years of age or over and work well into their 80's.

-Mature models are actually considered commercial models and can do everything a commercial model can do.
+Mature models are actually considered commercial models and are used for everything commercial models are used for.

-The age range for a child model is generally 12 years and under and child models can be any size and height.
+The age range for a child model is generally 12 years and under.
+Child models can be any size and height.

 Agents that represent child models want children with personalities who work well with strangers and feel comfortable on set.

-The type of bookings for child models are usually more commercial in nature such print work in catalogs, flyers, and magazine ads.
+Bookings for child models are usually more commercial in nature such as print work in catalogs, flyers and magazine ads.
 However, there are several top designers with children's clothing lines such as Calvin Klein, Abercrombie & Fitch, and Guess.